Nainik2509/Vuexy-React-Next-Js/docs/guide/development/access-control.md

 It is quite easy to remove access control from the template.

-1. Remove `src/configs/acl.ts` file
+1. Remove the `src/configs/acl.ts` file
-2. Remove the `import type { ACLObj } from 'src/configs/acl'` import statement & `acl?: ACLObj` from `next.d.ts` file.
+2. Remove the `import type { ACLObj } from 'src/configs/acl'` import statement & `acl?: ACLObj` from `next.d.ts` file if `next.d.ts` file is present in your project.
+3. Remove the `src/@core/components/auth/AclGuard.tsx` file

-3. Remove the AclGuard wrapper & ACL related imports from `src/pages/_app.tsx` file.
+4. Remove the AclGuard wrapper & ACL related imports from `src/pages/_app.tsx` file.

     Change following code ***from***: